cobbler/cobbler.github.io/manuals/2.8.0/3/1_-_Cobbler_Primitives.md

 The remove command uses only the --name option.

-<div class="alert alert-info alert-block"><b>Note:</b> Removing an object will also remove any child objects (profiles, sub-profiles and/or systems).
+<div class="alert alert-info alert-block">**Note:** Removing an object will also remove any child objects (profiles,
+sub-profiles and/or systems).
 Prior versions of Cobbler required an additional --recursive option to enable this behavior, but it has become the default in recent versions so use remove with caution.</div>

 **Example:**